andrealommen/PHY309/assignments/hw3.md

 b) Pretend the Yukawa potential obeys Maxwell's equations, and find the electric field given by this potential.

-c) Use Poisson's equation to find the charge density that would yield this potential.
+c) Use Poisson's equation (or better yet, start with your answer to part b and then use the differential form of Gauss' law) to find the charge density that would yield this potential.
 (Careful, del-squared is the divergence of the gradient, so you need to look up the divergence in spherical coordinates.)

-d) Show that this charge density does not yield the electric field you found in part b.
+d) Use the integral form of Gauss's law to show that this overal charge distribution is not neutral.
+My suggestion is to integrate \rho over a spherical volume of radius r, and then let r tend toward infinity.
+So how big a point charge do you need at the origin in order to make the charge distribution neutral?
+(This is what this questions used to say: Show that this charge density does not yield the electric field you found in part b.
 (I'd use the integral form of Gauss's law)

-e) It didn't work because the Yukawa potential is freaky.
-The best way to mimic the Yukawa potential in electrostatics is to add a point charge at the origin.
-Figure out the magnitude of point charge you need at the origin in order to make it work out a little better.
-It won't work out perfectly, but you should be able to show (either by a plot or maybe by Gauss's law) that the effect of the charge distribution you found in part c is to screen the field created by the point charge.
+e) Make a plot of the electric field due to the charge distribution \rho both before and after you add the point charge.
+(Hint: You already have a formula for Q_enclosed from part d, so you're only moments away from knowing what the E-field due to that charge distribution is.
+You can superpose the E-field of a point charge on top of that.)

 (5).
 What is the capacitance of the earth?
 (Most of the surface of the earth is covered by sea water, a fairly good conductor.)